jeadamek/explorer-rocketseat/README.md

 ## About

-These projects were developed during the Explorer course at [Rocketseat school](https://www.rocketseat.com.br/).
-Click on the links below to access the repositories.
+The following projects were created as part of the Explorer course at [Rocketseat school](https://www.rocketseat.com.br/).
+To access their respective repositories, please click on the links below.

 ## Projects